luigicapogrosso/HermesBDD/README.md

 ## Library performance ##

 The performance of the library should be comparable to other highly optimized BDD implementations.
-Below are the timings to solve the the following problem:
+Below are the timings to solve the following problem:

-> Given N, then in how many ways can N queens be placed on an N x N chess board
+> Given N, then in how many ways can N queens be placed on an N x N chessboard
-> without threatening eachother?
+> without threatening each other?

-The times are calculated on a 64-bitAMD Ryzen Threadripper 1950X CPU @ 3.4GHz machine.
+The times are calculated on a 64-bit AMD Ryzen Threadripper 1950X CPU @ 3.4GHz machine.
 In particular, our baselines are:

 | Problem        | Samples   | USE_CACHE  | USE_THREAD | Core | Time (ms) |
 |--------------- |-----------|------------|------------|------|-----------|